pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 #### Calibration Marker

 If you're not going to do calibration on screen with the `Screen Marker` choreography, you will need to download the Pupil's Circular Calibration Marker.
-This marker can be automatically detected by Pupil software in the world scene video.
+This marker can be automatically detected by Pupil software in the world video.

 In most use cases you will only need to use the `Pupil Calibration Marker`.
 The `Stop Marker` is used if you want to be able to conclude a calibration sequence by showing this marker.